3D models are ubiquitous in many fields:

 y = y + 1;

-error = error - 1.0f;
+erreur = erreur - 1.0f;

 }

-Note: by multiplying all values by \(2 \, dx\), we can eliminate divisions and floating-point numbers to obtain a purely integer algorithm.
-The algorithm above handles the case \(0 \leq dy \leq dx\); the other octants are handled by symmetry.
+}Note: by multiplying all values by \(2 \, dx\), one can eliminate divisions and floating-point operations to obtain a purely integer algorithm.
+The algorithm above handles the case \(0 \leq dy \leq dx\); the other octants are treated by symmetry.

-The rasterization of a triangle \((p_0, p_1, p_2)\) is done using the scanline algorithm:
+The rasterization of a triangle \((p_0, p_1, p_2)\) is performed by the scanline algorithm:

-1. Discretize the edges: for each edge of the triangle (\((p_0, p_1)\), \((p_1, p_2)\), \((p_2, p_0)\)), apply Bresenham’s algorithm to obtain the contour pixels.
+Discretize the edges: for each edge of the triangle (\((p_0, p_1)\), \((p_1, p_2)\), \((p_2, p_0)\)), apply the Bresenham algorithm to obtain the boundary pixels.

-2. Store the horizontal bounds: for each row \(y\), store the \(x_{\min}\) and \(x_{\max}\) values of the contour pixels.
+Store the horizontal bounds: for each line \(y\), store the values \(x_{\min}\) and \(x_{\max}\) of the boundary pixels.

-3. Fill row by row: for each row \(y\), color all pixels from \(x_{\min}\) to \(x_{\max}\).
+Fill line by line: for each line \(y\), color all the pixels from \(x_{\min}\) to \(x_{\max}\).

-\(y\) \(x_{\min}\) \(x_{\max}\)
+| \(y\) | \(x_{\min}\) | \(x_{\max}\) |

-0 3 5
+| 0 | 3 | 5 |

-1 0 5
+| 1 | 0 | 5 |

-2 1 4
+| 2 | 1 | 4 |

-3 2 4
+| 3 | 2 | 4 |

-4 3 3
+| 4 | 3 | 3 |

 The final color of a point is the sum of these three components:

-\[ C = C_a + C_d + C_s \] The computation of each component involves two color properties: the light source color \(C_\ell = (r_\ell, g_\ell, b_\ell) \in [0, 1]^3\) and the surface color (or albedo) \(C_o = (r_o, g_o, b_o) \in [0, 1]^3\).
-Their component-wise multiplication (\((r_\ell \cdot r_o, \, g_\ell \cdot g_o, \, b_\ell \cdot b_o)\)) models the filtering of light by the material: a red surface lit by a white light appears red, while the same surface lit by a green light appears black (because the red component of the light is zero).
+\[ C = C_a + C_d + C_s \] The calculation of each component involves two color properties: the color of the light source \(C_\ell = (r_\ell, g_\ell, b_\ell) \in [0, 1]^3\) and the color of the surface (or albedo) \(C_o = (r_o, g_o, b_o) \in [0, 1]^3\).
+Their component-wise multiplication (\((r_\ell \cdot r_o, \, g_\ell \cdot g_o, \, b_\ell \cdot b_o)\)) models the filtering of light by the material: a red surface illuminated by white light appears red, while the same surface illuminated by a green light appears black (because the red component of the light is zero).

 \[ C_a = \alpha_a \, C_\ell \, C_o \] with \(\alpha_a \in [0, 1]\) the ambient coefficient.
-This term prevents surfaces not directly lit from being completely black.
+This term prevents surfaces that are not directly illuminated from being completely black.

-This geometric mechanism is illustrated below.
+This geometric mechanism is schematically illustrated below.

 The specular component models the reflection of the light source on the surface.
 Unlike the diffuse component, it depends on the camera’s viewpoint:

-\[ C_s = \alpha_s \, (u_r \cdot u_v)_+^{s_{\exp}} \, C_\ell \] The coefficient \(\alpha_s \in [0, 1]\) controls the intensity of the reflection.
-The shininess exponent \(s_{\exp}\) (typically between 64 and 256) determines the size of the reflection: the higher it is, the more the reflection is concentrated into a narrow, sharp point (highly polished surface), while a low exponent produces a wide, diffuse reflection (slightly rough surface).
+\[ C_s = \alpha_s \, (u_r \cdot u_v)_+^{s_{\exp}} \, C_\ell \] The coefficient \(\alpha_s \in [0, 1]\) controls the intensity of the specular reflection.
+The shininess exponent \(s_{\exp}\) (typically between 64 and 256) determines the size of the highlight: the higher it is, the more the highlight is concentrated in a narrow and sharp spot (very polished surface), while a low exponent produces a broad and diffuse highlight (slightly rough surface).

-The Phong model defines the illumination formula at a point on the surface, but the question remains of where and how often this formula is evaluated.
+The Phong model defines the illumination formula at a point on the surface, but the question remains where and how often this formula is evaluated.
 Three classic strategies exist, with a trade-off between computational cost and visual quality.

 The Phong model naturally extends to multiple light sources by summing the contributions of each light: